SucceedAI/ai-proxy-server/readme.md

 [![Pierre-Henry Soria](https://avatars0.githubusercontent.com/u/1325411?s=200)](https://ph7.me "Pierre-Henry Soria, Software Developer")

 Made with ❤️ by **[Pierre-Henry Soria](https://pierrehenry.be)**.
-A super passionate & enthusiastic problem-solver / senior software engineer living in Sydney 🦘 Also a true cheese 🧀, ristretto ☕️, and dark chocolate lover! 😋
+A super passionate & enthusiastic Problem-Solver / Senior Software Engineer.
+Also a true cheese 🧀, ristretto ☕️, and dark chocolate lover! 😋

 # About the Project